Rajsharavan/ADS_Spring_2019/README.md

 ### Assignment 1:
 ******************
-Goal : To conduct a study on the job openings in the top US Banks in the United States and analyze trends in the industry particularly in the area of Fintech

 Code : Consists of code files for executing every requirement as per the case study

 Data : The dataset populated from each execution

 Report: A pdf version of CLAAT report

+Read me file

 ### Assignment 2:
 **********************
 Code : Consists of code files for executing every requirement as per the case study

-Data : The dataset populated from each execution
+Data : The dataset populated after execution and analysis

 Report: A pdf version of CLAAT report

+Read me file

 ### Assignment 3:
 ********************
 Code : Consists of code files for executing every requirement as per the case study

-Data : The dataset populated from each execution
+Data : The dataset populated after execution and analysis

 Report: A pdf version of CLAAT report

+Read me file

 ### Assignment 4:
 ********************
 Code : Consists of code files for executing every requirement as per the case study

-Data : The dataset populated from each execution
+Data : The dataset populated after execution and analysis

 Report: A pdf version of CLAAT report

+Read me file

 ### Final Project:
 ********************
 Code : Consists of code files for executing every requirement as per the case study

-Data : The dataset populated from each execution
+Data : The dataset populated after execution and analysis

 Report: A pdf version of CLAAT report

+Read me file

 ### Presentation: Machine Learning Interpretability
 ***************************************************